By Daren Butler

-Kavala was acquitted last year of charges related to nationwide protests in 2013, but the ruling was overturned this year and combined with charges in another case related to a coup attempt in 2016.
-He has denied any wrongdoing.
+Kavala was acquitted last year of charges related to the 2013 protests, but the ruling was overturned this year and combined with charges in another case related to the coup attempt.

-Rights groups say Kavala’s case is emblematic of a crackdown on dissent under Erdogan.
+Rights groups say his case is emblematic of a crackdown on dissent under Erdogan.

-The European Court of Human Rights (ECHR) called for Kavala’s immediate release in late 2019 over a lack of reasonable suspicion that he committed an offence, ruling thathis detention served to silence him.
+The European Court of Human Rights called for Kavala’s immediate release in late 2019, saying there was no reasonable suspicion that he had committed an offence, and finding that his detention had been intended to silence him.

-The Council of Europe has said it will begin infringementproceedings against Turkey if Kavala is not released.
-Turkey would be the second country against which infringementproceedings have been launched.
+The Council of Europe, which oversees the implementation of ECHR decisions, has said it will begin infringement proceedings against Turkey if Kavala is not released.

-The next hearing in the case against Kavala and others will be held on Nov.
+The next hearing in the case against Kavala and others is due on Nov.
 26.